-EBMUD's water system serves approximately 1.4 million people in a 331-square-mile area extending from Crockett on the north, southward to San Lorenzo (encompassing the major cities of Oakland and Berkeley), eastward from San Francisco to Walnut Creek, and south through the San Ramon Valley.
-Our wastewater system serves approximately 680,000 people in an 88-square-mile area of Alameda and Contra Costa counties along the Bay's east shore, extending from Richmond on the north, southward to Oakland.
+EBMUD's water system serves approximately 1.4 million customers in a 332-square-mile area extending from Crockett in the north to San Lorenzo in the south (encompassing the major cities of Oakland and Berkeley), eastward from Oakland to Walnut Creek, and then southward through the San Ramon Valley.
+EBMUD's wastewater system serves approximately 676,000 customers in an 88-square-mile area of Alameda and Contra Costa Counties along the Bay's east shore, extending from Richmond in the north, to San Leandro in the south.

-Figure 10.2.
-EBMUD's Service Area
+Figure 10.14.
+EBMUD's Service Are